petercorke/arduIO/README.md

 Note that the third line has returned scale factor information, indicating that this ADC has a maximum value of 1024 (10 bit) which corresponds to 3.3 volts.

-FUTURE: Additional scaling from volts to application specific units could be performed automatically.

 The length of the input and output tables is returned as the first two fields of a status message, along with the build date of the server